armbian/documentation/docs/getting-started/armbian-vs-debian-and-ubuntu.md

 # Armbian vs Debian & Ubuntu

 **Short version:** Armbian is not a rival to Debian or Ubuntu &mdash; it is *built on both*.
 On a laptop, server or cloud VM you would simply run Debian or Ubuntu.
 On an **ARM or RISC-V single-board computer (SBC)**, Armbian gives you that same familiar Debian or Ubuntu user space **plus** the board-specific engineering &mdash; optimized kernels, bootloaders, device trees, ready-to-flash images and tuning &mdash; that generic distributions do not provide for most boards.
+It is a **kernel-first distribution**: the board's kernel is the heart of the project, continuously validated on real hardware.

 !!! tip "The best of both worlds"
     You keep Debian or Ubuntu and `apt`.
 You add first-class hardware support, out-of-the-box optimization, and tooling made for SBCs. **You even get to choose** whether each image is Debian or Ubuntu based.